 He’s also like, you know, he’s my partner in this YouTube channel.
-So we work on it together and he edits all of the videos.
-So yeah, I’m very lucky in that sense that that’s how I’m able to produce so many videos while still having a full time job.
+We work on it together and he edits all of the videos.
+Yeah, I’m very lucky in that sense that that’s how I’m able to produce so many videos while still having a full time job.

 And okay, so Mitch says, he has to go.
 Bye, Mitch.
 I’m not sure if he’s still here, but if you are, bye.
 And Evangelia, asks for Graham Stephan.
 Maybe, we’ll see.
 We’ll see.
 He’s like such a big YouTuber.

 Do you know Graham Stephan?
 No, I don’t.
 No. Oh, okay.
 He’s like a really big finance YouTuber.
 Suyen says, “Sounds cool.
 A great event would provide massive value”.
 Thank you.
 I think, yeah, it’ll be exciting.